 Yumthang is Sikkim’s very own Valley of Flowers and in spring, you can see rhododendrons, a hundred variety of orchids in various colors, blue poppies, and other Himalayan flowers.
 There are yaks grazing on carpeted meadows and towering peaks.
 It is known as the Valley of Flowers in North Sikkim.
 The grazing pasture was surrounded by the Himalayas.
 The views on the way from Yumthang Valley to Zero Point are beautiful.
 We reached Zero Point which is close to Tibet border (23 km from Yumthang Valley).
 The rivers were frozen and there was a chill in the air.
 We were wearing 5 layers of clothes!
 You get jackets and boots on rent on the way to Zero Point.
 This was a long day and we reached Gangtok only at 8 pm.
 Thus, ends our sojourn in the beautiful North Sikkim.

 Day 5: Explore East Sikkim today i.e. Gangtok and its surroundings

 We did a city tour of Gangtok and visited Sikkim Himalayan Zoological Park where we spotted Red Pandas, Snow Leopard, Black Bear and many other animals, Tashi View Point, Ganesh Tok, Hanuman Tok, Namgyal Institute of Tibetology, 200-year-old Enchey Monastery, Rumtek Monastery, Do Drul Chorten Stupa, and took a ride in the Ropeway.
 We spent the evening in Gangtok at MG Mall Road.
-There was a live musical show which kept us engrossed for the major part of evening.
+There was a live musical show which kept us engrossed for a major part of the evening.
 I even shopped for the traditional Sikkimese dress from Bansal Trading Shop in MG Marg. 🙂

 Good eateries in Gangtok include the following: